datacarpentry/r-socialsci/episodes/01-R basics.md

 We will not be using the Complex (for complex numbers) or Raw (for binary datastreams, like audio or video) in this lesson.

-You can find out the type of a variable (or the class of an object) by using the 'class' function which takes tha single parameter of an variable/object name)
+You can find out the type of a variable (or the class of an object) by using the 'class' function which takes the single parameter of a variable/object name)

 ~~~
 name <- "peter"